The King of Fighters: 2010s onwards

-KOF 2003 would be followed by XI, XII and XIII which had major changes to appeal to the audience.
+KOF 2003 would be followed by XI.
+Developers sought to make the levels as realistic as possible, with particular focus paid to the Esaka stage.
+The company planned to add more stages, but these were removed due to time constraints.
+XII and XIII which had major changes to appeal to the audience.
+XII received a major overhaul when dealing with the sprites.
 Though KOF XIII was received favorably, SNK put the franchise on hiatus for several years.

 The decision to create The King of Fighters XIV was made when SNK Playmore's CEO Eikichi Kawasaki decided the company should return to producing appealing fighting games rather than Pachinko-Slot Machines and Mobile Apps.
 While it took some time, full production of the game began when more staff from Esaka joined the team in April 2014.
 Yasuyuki Oda was the game's director.
 This was his first contribution to the franchise, leading a younger staff.
 During his first employment at SNK, games like Virtua Fighter motivated him to make a 3D game after he had left SNK.
 When Oda returned to SNK, there was never any debate about transitioning the series transition from 2D to 3D, though adapting some of the characters proved more difficult than others.
 Many of SNK's staff consider KOF '98 and KOF 2002 the best games in the franchise.
 They gave them ideas to create new entries in the series that would surpass the quality of these two games.
 During a contest, SNK used the DLC character Najd based on the Saudi Arabian artist Mashael.
 SNK Chairman Zhihui Ge expressed a desire to attract more Middle Eastern fans to play the game.
 He also hired new creators during the post-release of XIV.
 In retrospect, Oda said the SNK game studio was revived with KOFXIV, resulting in the company finally making more Samurai Shodowns, Fatal Fury and Art of Fighting games in future years.
 Oda wishes the company could keep doing this.

 SNK decided to make XV while they were still working on XIV but only started development after Samurai Shodown was completed.
 Feeling the previous title had outdated graphics for a 2016 game, SNK chairman Zhihui Ge said that XV would the Unreal Engine 4 to provide a better presentation.
 Oda has compared Shun'ei to Rock Howard, and says that his story could end up being as fun to write as Rock's.
 Oda feels that unlike the older fighting game protagonists, Shun'ei has a one-of-a-kind world view, and his values change as he grows older.